-French President Macron heads to Caribbean island flattened by Irma
+European leaders, aid arrive in Irma-struck Caribbean

 "I've never experienced a hurricane before in my life ...
 I can't even come up with the right words to explain the emotion, the anxiety, just not knowing, the fear," she said.

-Her husband Dominique Vilier told CNN there had been looting and robbing in the wake of the hurricane, which has left them without food and water.
+Her husband, Dominique Vilier, told CNN there had been looting and robbing in the wake of the hurricane, which has left them without food and water.

 "It's very terrible right now ...
 I actually had two persons try to break into my house at night the day before yesterday and I had to scare them off," he said.